 Across the South, most soil types have good drainage properties, making lawns in the region great for growing water-sensitive grass varieties like Zoysia and St. Augustine grass that tend to suffer from drought whenever the soil is overwatered due to frequent rainfalls and poor soil drainage.

-How to make grass grow in shade under trees
+How to make grass grow in shade – under trees

 The excessive shade provided by trees normally hampers the growth of most turf-grass varieties.
-What’s more, trees tend to make use of most of the moisture and nutrients in your lawn soil, leaving little for grass to thrive on.
+Moreover, trees tend to use most of the moisture and nutrients in your lawn soil, leaving little for grass to thrive on.
 This, however, doesn’t mean that you can’t successfully grow grass beneath a tree-shaded lawn area.

 - Mowing appropriately will also help your tree-shaded grass to thrive.
-This includes mowing at about one inch taller than you would grass grown under direct sunlight; the extra grass, blade surface area allows for more sunlight in conditions where this resource is scarce.
+This includes mowing at about one inch taller than you would grass grown under direct sunlight; the extra grass blade surface area allows for more sunlight in conditions where this resource is scarce.